kafai-yip/kafai-yip.github.io/_pages/research.md

 ### *Concord*

 - **Universal Concord**
-    - I show that a purported affix quantifier in Cantonese is indeed a concord element which agrees with a universal quantifier, instantiating a case of universal concord.
+    - I show that a purported affixal quantifier in Cantonese is indeed a concord element which agrees with a universal quantifier, instantiating a case of universal concord.
     - Cantonese｜[handout-USC-Syntax+](https://kafai-yip.github.io/assets/docs/USC Syntax+_∀-concord_handout_20201005.pdf)
 {: .notice--info}